 The similarities end there, in a big way.

 As a fresh egg donor, you’ll then need to wait to be “matched”—as in, a recipient would need to pick you to be her egg donor, and you would start the process to have your eggs retrieved only after that happens.
 This could happen next week…or next year…or never.
-So, there’s no guarantee when or if you’ll actually donate—and thus no guarantee if you’ll be compensated for your time and effort.
-This can be a huge blow, especially if you were hoping to be compensated thousands of dollars and ended up receiving only a few hundred of that after waiting for years in the program.
+So, there’s no guarantee when or if you’ll actually donate—and thus no guarantee if you’ll be reimbursed for your time and effort.
+This can be a huge blow, especially if you were hoping to be reimbursed thousands of dollars and ended up receiving only a few hundred of that after waiting for years in the program.

 If you choose the fresh donor egg route, that means that you’ll need to synchronize your menstrual cycle with that of your recipient.
-This is because immediately after your eggs are retrieved, they’ll be transferred into the recipient –so your cycles need to be at the same stage for the procedure to be effective.
+This is because immediately after your eggs are retrieved, they’ll be transferred into the recipient – your cycles need to be at the same stage for the procedure to be effective.
 This synchronization, unfortunately, can take time.
 It also takes careful coordination, and easy missteps can delay the process another couple of months.
 In some instances, you may be tasked to be part of a “shared donor egg program.”
 This would mean you would have to synchronize your cycle with two recipients who are sharing your donor eggs, which just makes the effort even more time-consuming and complicated.

 More couples are choosing frozen donor eggs for the same reasons that appeal to donors: convenience and speed.
 These factors, along with success rates that compare favorably to fresh donor eggs, mean more and more couples are choosing frozen donor egg banks, including Fairfax EggBank.
 Thanks to donors, these couples have stronger options to help them realize their family dreams.